Eclipse91/Food-Table-Reader/README.md

 - `foods.txt`: A text file containing the list of foods you usually eat, one per line.

 ## Optional Files to Speed Up
 - `corrected_foods.txt`: A text file containing the list of foods which you are sure are present in the U.S. Department of Agriculture database with that name.
+Add its path to the CORRECTED_FOODS constant in the main.py file.
 - `urls.txt`: A text file containing the list of URLs of the foods you want to analyze in the U.S. Department of Agriculture database.
+Add its path to the URLS constant in the main.py file.

 ## Usage
 1. **Prepare the URL List**: Ensure `foods.txt` is filled with the foods you eat regularly.